Why Is Everyone So Obsessed with Periods Right Now?

 All this innovation begs the question—after decades of the same old pads or tampons, what happened to make us finally make periods a priority?

-According to Jordana Kier and Alexandra Friedman, founders of LOLA, it's part of a larger trend of informed consumers who make knowing what's in their products and what's going into their bodies a priority.
-(Do You Know What's In Your Tampon?).
+Jordana Kier and Alexandra Friedman, founders of LOLA, say it's part of a larger trend of informed consumers who make knowing what's in their products and what's going into their bodies a priority.
 "Like most women, we'd been using the same feminine care products since we were teenagers.
-It made us wonder: What's in a tampon?" say Kier and Freidman.
+It made us wonder: What's in a tampon?" explain Kier and Freidman.
 "To us, that lack of information was the most pressing issue.
 We've opened up a dialogue on a topic that has flown under the radar for too many years—especially given that periods have been seen as taboo until very recently."

 And we can't ignore how the shifting political landscape is also at play here.
 Women's issues as a whole—from equal pay to sexual assault—are more a part of our national conversation than ever before, and health is not falling by the wayside.
 So it shouldn't come as a surprise that women aren't afraid to embrace more modern period products, challenge the fact of those products are taxed as a "luxury," and welcome time off for what can be a serious health issue.